 of missed ticks jumps to some number, then decreases to zero as Simulink catches

 up with the kernel.
-This situation is marked by a sawtooth-like shape
+You can identify this situation by a sawtooth-like

 Scope connected to the